netscaler/cloud-native-getting-started/servicegraph/README.md

     a. **Profile Name**: Specify a profile name for the Citrix ADC instance.

-    b. **User Name**: Specify a user name to log on to the Citrix ADC instance.
+    b. **User Name**: Specify the user name to log on to the Citrix ADC instance.

-    c. **Password:** Specify a password to log on to the Citrix ADC instance.
+    c. **Password:** Specify the password to log on to the Citrix ADC instance.

     d. **SSH Port**: Specify the port for SSH communication between Citrix ADM and the Citrix ADC instance.